itinerare/Aldebaran/CONTRIBUTING.md

 In summary:

-- When contributing to Ars Errabunda, you will create either a feature or (more rarely) a hotfix branch.
+- When contributing to Aldebaran, you will create either a feature or (more rarely) a hotfix branch.
 - If you are creating a new feature, it must be isolated in its own feature branch and merged via pull request into `develop`.

 If you are fixing bug(s), there are a few possibilities depending on the circumstances: